jfreeze/horizon/docs/sample-host-configurations.md

 3. Initialize postgres.
 This configures `postgresql.conf`, `pg_hba.conf` and logging.
 Logging is at `/var/log/postgresql.log`
 4. Create a database.
 Creating a database creates a user/password, and updates `pg_hba.conf`.
 You can also choose the locale and `ctype` of the database.

+### Creating a Database

 When creating a database you need to specify how it is to sort strings and how text is encoded.
-Horizon provides a few options:
+Horizon provides three options:

 - `postgres-db-c_mixed_utf8`
 - `postgres-db-c_utf8_full`